 Emily Folk is a freelance writer and blogger from Lancaster, PA.
 She covers topics in conservation, sustainability and renewable energy.
 To see her latest posts, check out her blog Conservation Folks, or follow her on Twitter.

-Brands That Reduce Water & Textile Waste:
+Brands That Reduce Water & Textile Waste (affiliate links):

 - Tonle – A zero waste clothing line that uses factory deadstock and designs their own clothing to make use of every last piece of fabric.

 - Everlane’s Denim Collection – The denim factory recycles 98% of its water and uses energy-reducing practices throughout the manufacturing process.